Anisotropic diffusion modeling of cosmic-ray lepton propagation: Introduction

 \section{Introduction}

-A detailed understanding of cosmic-ray (CR) propagation in the Galactic magnetic field is essential for establishing a consistent connection between the physical processes operating in the interstellar medium and a wide range of observables, including local particle spectra as well as diffuse $\gamma$-ray and radio emission.
-The reliability of such a connection depends both on the realism of the adopted Galactic geometry and source, gas, and radiation-field distributions, and on the choice of the transport framework.
+A detailed understanding of cosmic-ray (CR) propagation in the Galactic magnetic field is essential for establishing a consistent link between the physical processes operating in the interstellar medium and a wide range of observables, including local particle spectra as well as diffuse gamma-ray and radio emission.
+For example, studies of Galactic radio emission are widely used to reconstruct the structure of the turbulent magnetic field (see, e.g., Refs.~\cite{Hutschenreuter_2024,Heinrich_2024}), while modeling the local spectra of CR nuclei and their connection to gamma-ray emission up to the PeV energy range has been discussed in Ref.~\cite{Prevotat_2024}.
+Such connections have been extensively investigated using numerical propagation codes such as GALPROP, DRAGON, and PICARD~\cite{StrongMoskalenkoReimer2004,Gaggero2015DRAGON,Kissmann2014PICARD}.
+The reliability of these models depends both on the realism of the adopted Galactic geometry and the distributions of sources, interstellar gas, and radiation fields, as well as on the choice of the underlying transport framework (see Refs.~\cite{Ackermann2012Diffuse,OrlandoStrong2013} for reviews).